New Moderator Orientation

 - Approving or rejecting messages that have been flagged for moderation.

 - Responding to members’ emails.
 Many members' questions can be answered with the assistance of our Member FAQs.

 - Reading the unmoderated postings to check for compliance with Freecycle Guidelines.

-As moderator, you're expected to make sure your group is covered on a daily basis.
-If you are planning to be away and need assistance covering your group, your Group Outreach and Assistance volunteer (GOA) can arrange temporary coverage.
+- Please make sure your group is covered on a daily basis.
+If you are planning to be away, ask your Group Outreach and Assistance volunteer (GOA) to arrange temporary coverage.